Household Green Tips

 RECIPES FOR GREEN CLEANING PRODUCTS

-Practice the 4 R’s (Reduce, Reuse, Recycle, Rethink)
+Practice the 3 R’s (Reduce, Reuse, Recycle)

 Send less trash to our landfill while saving energy and preserving natural resources.

-Buy rechargeable batteries.
+- Buy rechargeable batteries.
 They can be used for longer periods and will likely be less expensive than disposable batteries in the long run.
-When using rechargeable batteries, be sure to follow the instructions for proper disposal. - Check your thermostats
+When using rechargeable batteries, be sure to follow the instructions for proper disposal.

 .